thorstenhater/L2L/doc/intro.rst

 Running an L2L simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Before running a simulation for the first time, you need to specify the output directory for your results.
-To do so,
-create a new file :file:`bin/path.conf` with a single entry containing an absolute path or a path relative to the top-
-level L2L directory, e.g. :file:`./output_results/`, and create an empty folder at the path you specified.
-You also need
-to commit any staged files to your local repo.
-Failing to follow these instructions raises an error when trying to run
-any of the test simulations.

 To run a L2L simulation, copy the file :file:`bin/l2l-template.py` (see :doc:`l2l-bin`) to
 :file:`bin/l2l-{optimizeeabbr}-{optimizerabbr}.py`.
 Then fill in all the **TODOs** .
 Especially the parts with the
 initialization of the appropriate `Optimizers` and `Optimizees`.
-The rest of the code should be left in place for
+The main enty point to setup and run the simulation
+is the experiment class :class:`~l2l.utils.experiment.Experiment`.
+There are three methods which helps to prepare, run
+and end the simulations.

+* The constructor of the experiment class expects a path to store the results to.
+A folder will be created if it
+  does not exist
+* :meth:`~l2l.utils.experiment.Experiment.prepare_experiment` prepares the experiment.
+Optional arguments can be
+  given such as a jube parameter dictionary.
+* :meth:`~l2l.utils.experiment.Experiment.run_experiment` starts the simulation.
+It expects the `optimizee` and ]
+  `optimizer` objects, corresponding parameters can be optionally given as well but are only important for
-logging and recording.
+  logging purposes.
+* :meth:`~l2l.utils.experiment.Experiment.end_experiment` ends the experiment by instructing the `optimizer` to stop
+  and closing the logging.

 See the source of :file:`bin/l2l-template.py` for more details.

 Execution setup
 ~~~~~~~~~~~~~~~